Debate on "Is the Infrastructure Sector Really Necessary?"

 Lark and DingTalk are Chinese enterprise IM/Chat tools.

-Furthermore, when gaming companies develop their own HR systems, food delivery companies develop their own code management tools, and telecommunications equipment companies develop their own travel management systems, they are all using their employers' money to expand the reach of their departments because they have free time on their hands.
+Furthermore, when a gaming company develops its own HR system, a food delivery company develops its own code management tool, or a telecommunications equipment company develops its own travel management system, they are essentially using their employer's funds to expand the influence of their department because they have free time.

-However, in reality, for many Internet companies, technology is not a core competency, and general software technology is sufficient, and there are not many special needs.
-Conversely, if a business department has special needs that are not generally supported in many industries, there may be a problem with the software selection.
+However, in reality, for many Internet companies, technology isn't a core competency; general software technology is sufficient, and there aren't many specialized needs.
+Conversely, if a business department has special needs that aren't generally supported in many industries, there may be a problem with the software they select.

-As a typical example, if you use MySQL in Zabbix to store time series data, many requirements will be placed on MySQL, but these requirements should not be met.
-This is because MySQL was not designed for processing time series data in the first place.
+A typical example is Zabbix using MySQL to store time-series data, which places many requirements on MySQL.
+However, these requirements should not be met, because MySQL was not originally designed for processing time-series data.

-Another typical example is the fixed IP need of Kubernetes, which is often seen in China.
-In fact, businesses that need a fixed IP should not use Kubernetes, and if you really want to use containers, you should deploy them directly on virtual machines.
-However, as a result of the infrastructure department pandering to this need, this request spread throughout the country and even spread to the Cilium project.
-The Cilium project did not respond to this request, and the issue has been left unattended for three years.https://github.com/cilium/cilium/issues/17026
+Another typical example is the fixed IP address requirement for Kubernetes, which is common in China.
+In reality, businesses that require a fixed IP address shouldn't use Kubernetes; if they insist on using containers, they should deploy them directly on virtual machines.
+However, when infrastructure departments catered to this need, the requirement spread throughout the country, even affecting the Cilium project.
+The Cilium project did not respond, and the issue remained unaddressed for three years.https://github.com/cilium/cilium/issues/17026

 💡